 The schedule or order of course delivery is at the discretion of the Executive MBA Committee.
 While the program curriculum is fixed, the order that courses are delivered may vary from cohort to cohort.

 11 courses x 3 credits 33

 Original research in report form 3

-Total Deguined for Creduction 06

 Total Required for Graduation 36

+Cumulative GPA (at or above) 3.00

 The program courses are as follows: